AnOrdinaryUsername/attiny202-dev-board/src/usart_temp_sensor/README.md

 # USART Example w/ On-Chip Temperature Sensor

-A basic USART example that transfers on-chip temeprature sensor data to your PC's terminal every 1 second.
-The program uses up 1916 bytes, or 94% of flash memory!
+A basic USART example that transfers on-chip temperature sensor data to your PC's terminal every 1 second.
+The program uses up 1916 bytes or 94% of flash memory!

 ```bash
 > cat /dev/ttyUSB0